 Attend early in the season if you are bringing home flowers

 Sadly, tulips have a short life span.
 When picked at the optimal time you could get a few weeks from your tulips.
 If you’re visiting tulip festivals in order to bring some home, visit early in the season.
-You’ll have a greater selection of tulips and they’ll also be in better shapes.
+You’ll have a greater selection of tulips and they’ll also be in better shape.

 Avoid windy days